fedejaure/cookiecutter-modern-pypackage/CONTRIBUTING.md

 * Feature Requests/Enhancements

 Please read each section in the templates and provide as much information as you can.
-Please do not put any sensitive information, such as personally identifible information, connection strings or cloud credentials.
-The more information that you can provide, the better we can help you.
+Please do not put any sensitive information, such as personally identifiable information, connection strings or cloud credentials.
+The more information you can provide, the better we can help you.

 ### Pull Requests